 7. Corn (but NOT corn on the cob)

-When feeding corn, it is safe to offer your furry friend cooked kernels.
-However, you should never give dogs corn on the cob.
-The cob is not easily digestible.
-When it is eaten, it rolls around in the stomach for an unknown amount of time.
-Eventually, the cob could cause damage to the stomach wall or a blockage.
+Although it is safe to offer your furry friend cooked kernels, you should never give dogs corn on the cob.
+The cob itself is not digestible.
+If eaten, the cob can get stuck in the stomach or intestines, causing a potentially life-threatening blockage.

 8. Peas

-This small, green vegetable is a very nutritious food.
-Sugar and snow peas are a great option because they are low in calories.
+Sugar and snow peas are a great option for a snack because they are low in calories.
 Also, peas can promote your dog’s immune system and thyroid gland function through:

 - Vitamin A